DavidCks/redwood/docs/docs/seo-head.md

 # SEO & `<meta>` tags

 Search Engine Optimization is a dark art that some folks dedicate their entire lives to.
-We've add a couple of features to Redwood to make HTML-based SEO fairly simple.
+We've added a couple of features to Redwood to make HTML-based SEO fairly simple.

 ## Adding a Title